-The current inland boundary of the Louisiana coastal zone is very complex and, in some places, seems illogical when viewed on a map of the state or traveling along one of the highways or waterways that is a designated boundary segment.
+While this report provides a framework for establishing an expanded coastal management area with hierarchical management, the only required change to state law is to amend the boundary section of the SLCRMA to enlarge the coastal zone so that it encompasses all of the CUP area.
+Implementation of the IGC area can be accomplished administratively through existing state and federal law and regulations under the CZMA and the SLCRMA.
+Thus, the only statutory change would be to amend the current coastal zone boundary statute, La.
+R.S.
+49:214.24.
+The current inland boundary of the Louisiana coastal zone is very complex and, in some places, seems illogical when viewed on a map of the state, or when traveling along one of the highways or waterways that serves as a designated boundary.
 Consider, one example, the three "fingers" of ridge land that are outside of the coastal use permit area in the Terrebonne-Lafourche basin.
 The Bayou Dularge, Bayou Petit Caillou, and Bayou Grand Caillou ridges all are outside of the current boundary but are surrounded by land that is within the coastal zone.
 Further, the law defines the boundary as the "edge of the ridge" which is somewhat subjective and, given the high rate of subsidence and low elevations, this boundary can change over time.
 Similarly, in western Louisiana, the Intracoastal Waterway serves as the coastal zone boundary, but the environment outside the coastal zone is indistinguishable from that inside the coastal zone.
 Likewise, in southeastern Louisiana, the coastal zone boundary meanders along waterways and parish boundaries in a convoluted way that excludes nearly all of Assumption and Ascension parishes, despite the fact that there are extensive "coastal" wetlands in both parishes that are contiguous with wetlands included in the coastal zone.

-Delineating an expanded CUP management area would correct the deficiencies of an outdated coastal zone boundary that was established in an era when the importance of coastal resources, particularly for storm surge reduction, was not fully appreciated.
+Delineating an expanded coastal zone for permitting would correct many of the deficiencies of an outdated coastal zone boundary that was established in an era when the importance of coastal resources, particularly for storm surge reduction, was not fully appreciated.
 It would also help to reduce some of the confusion that the public experiences with regard to wetlands permitting.
-Many people cannot recognize wetlands subject to USACE Section 404 jurisdiction and erroneously believe that if an area is outside of the coastal zone and is not marsh then a permit is not needed.
+Many people cannot recognize wetlands subject to USACE Section 404 jurisdiction and erroneously believe that a permit is not needed if an area is outside of the coastal zone and is not marsh.
 This may lead to the issuance of a USACE cease and desist order or other action, which can be very costly in terms of time and money.